 If you're keen to check out London's excellent music scene but you're traveling on a tight budget, don't fret.
 There are tons of great venues across the city that offer free gigs, recitals, and scheduled performances.
 Read on for our pick of the best places to find free music in London.

 St. James's Piccadilly

-St. James's Piccadilly in London is another church designed by Sir Christopher Wren (the architect behind St Paul's cathedral) in 1684 and is often named as his favorite.
+St. James's Piccadilly was designed by Sir Christopher Wren (the architect behind St Paul's cathedral) in 1684 and is often named as his favorite church.
 Free lunchtime recitals take place at 1:10 pm on Mondays, Wednesdays, and Fridays and last 50 minutes.
 They're all free to attend but a donation is suggested.

 There are regular free lunchtime concerts at St. Martin-in-the-Fields in Trafalgar Square.
 This historic church, designed by James Gibbs and built in 1726, has free lunchtime recitals on Mondays, Tuesdays, and Fridays between 1 and 2 pm.